caovanhoang63/geoprobe/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 💡 Inspiration & Credits

+This project is heavily inspired by the amazing **[Uptime Kuma](https://github.com/louislam/uptime-kuma)**.

+GeoProbe exists primarily to fill a specific niche: **Multi-location monitoring via the Globalping network**.

+> **Note:** We are huge fans of Uptime Kuma.
+If/when Uptime Kuma natively integrates Globalping support, **this repository will be archived/discontinued** in favor of using their robust platform.
+Until then, GeoProbe serves as a lightweight alternative for "vibe-coded" distributed monitoring.

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.